timoninmaxim/ignite-abbrev-plugin/README.md

 or send it to [dev@ignite.apache.org](mailto:dev@ignite.apache.org).

 ## Plugin Version Compatibility
-The latest release can be found on [releases page](https://issues.apache.org/jira).
+The latest release can be found on the [Releases page](https://github.com/dspavlov/ignite-abbrev-plugin/releases).
 See [tags page](https://github.com/dspavlov/ignite-abbrev-plugin/tags) for full list of all available versions.

 | Plugin Version | Minimal IntelliJ IDEA Version |